gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Get-AipServiceTrackingLog.md

 ```

 ## DESCRIPTION
-The **Get-AipServiceTrackingLog** cmdlet returns tracking information about protected documents for a specified user who protected documents (the Information Protection service issuer) or who accessed protected documents.
+The **Get-AipServiceTrackingLog** cmdlet returns tracking information about protected documents for a specified user who protected documents (the Rights Management issuer) or who accessed protected documents.
 This cmdlet helps to answer the question "Which protected documents did a specified user track or access?"
 Information returned includes:

 - The document content ID, with the document name if available.
-- The Information Protection service issuer.
+- The Rights Management issuer.
 - The users who accessed the document, when, and from what location.
 - What protection template ID or specific usage rights were used to protect the document and whether access was granted or denied.